7hekaka/newcytosim/doc/main/movies.md

 # Assembling the images

-Multiple images can be combined into a movie file by using <a href="http://rsbweb.nih.gov/ij/">ImageJ</a>:\n simply drag the folder containing all the images directly onto the ImageJ window, and ImageJ will open a dialog asking if you would like to assemble them into a stack.
+Multiple images can be combined into a movie file by using <a href="http://rsbweb.nih.gov/ij/">ImageJ</a>:

-Accept, and this stack can then be exported as a movie in the format of your choice.
+> simply drag the folder containing all the images directly onto the ImageJ window, and ImageJ will open a dialog asking if you would like to assemble them into a stack.
+Accept, and the resulting stack can then be exported as a movie in several formats.

 Alternatively, <a href="http://ffmpeg.org/">ffmpeg</a> is a versatile command line tool that can assemble images into a movie file.
 Please check their manual for the different options.
 We often use this command: